migai/NEU_AI_2018/README.md

   ```

 ### 4. Check Your Package Installation with **Anaconda Navigator**
 Open the **Anaconda Navigator** executable you just installed.
 On the left, you can select "Environments" to check the proper installation and versions of all the packages.
-Be sure your Python is a version of 3.6 and not 3.7!

 ### 5. Open a Python IDE
 By selecting “Home” from the left side of **Anaconda Navigator**, you should be able to open an instance of Jupyter (browser-based Python) or Spyder (a conventional IDE with debug capabilities).
 Either one is fine for your work in this course.
 Jupyter will allow you to better describe your programs to the graders, but Spyder can be more flexible and familiar to you.